19 Feb 2025

 Leoncio Sanchez, Schryver Mexico

-Freyt Consol Blog Contributor
+Freyt World Blog Contributor

 Freyt World is a global logistics network uniting members from around the world.
 Our mission is to revolutionize global logistics through collaboration and innovation.
 Our platform goes beyond networking, enabling members to excel and grow together, featuring articles by logistics professionals for their peers.
 This series will cover industry-relevant issues and news, providing valuable insights for professionals in the field.